-MRT 230, 231, 232 Clinical Application (3, 6, 6)
+MRT 231, 232 Clinical Applications II/III (6, 6)

-Practical experience performing medical record duties in the campus laboratory, seminar, and in local health facilities to give the student the opportunity to actively perform technical duties.
-230-introduction to clinical training in campus laboratory and field trips (4 hours/week); 231-total of 150 hours per quarter on site in hospitals; 232-15 hours/week on site in specialized care facilities.
+Practical experience performing medical record duties in seminar and in local health facilities to give the student the opportunity to actively perform technical duties.
+231 - total of 150 hours per quarter on site in hospitals; 232 - 15 hours/week on site in specialized care facilities.
 Requirements for directed practice may vary with the background of the student.